-Despite criticism in the news media, and amid understandable expressions of anxiety on social media, ISEA’s companies and the workers who make PPE are working hand in hand with the medical field as they strive to increase their productivity while struggling with the same challenges, risks and fears as the general public.
+ISEA’s companies and the workers who make PPE are working hand in hand with the medical field as they strive to increase productivity while struggling with the same challenges, risks, and fears as the general public.

 In addition, over the past few decades, both for budgetary and efficiency reasons, healthcare organizations — just like most other sectors of the economy — adopted a “just in time” approach to ordering supplies.
-That philosophy worked, until this crisis hit.
-There are policy solutions that can help to supply equipment during a crisis, some of which have been partially successful at this time, and others which were not in place.
+That philosophy worked until this crisis hit.
+There are policy solutions that can help to supply equipment during a crisis, some of which have been partially successful at this time, and others that were not in place.
 These range from stockpiling equipment to subsidizing inventory.
-ISEA has worked in the past and will work in the future to ensure that our country’s policies provide for an efficient, and sufficient, supply of safety equipment.
+ISEA has worked in the past and will work in the future to ensure that our country’s policies provide for an efficient and sufficient supply of safety equipment.

-The Department of Homeland Security designated PPE an Essential industry industry in March 2020.
+Yes.
+The Department of Homeland Security designated PPE an Essential industry in March 2020.

-- “Manufacturers, technicians, logistics and warehouse operators, and distributors of medical equipment, personal protective equipment (PPE), medical gases, pharmaceuticals (including materials used in radioactive drugs), blood and blood products, vaccines, testing materials, laboratory supplies, cleaning, sanitizing, disinfecting or sterilization supplies, and tissue and paper towel products” [Bolding added by ISEA for emphasis.]
+“Manufacturers, technicians, logistics and warehouse operators, and distributors of medical equipment, personal protective equipment (PPE), medical gases, pharmaceuticals (including materials used in radioactive drugs), blood and blood products, vaccines, testing materials, laboratory supplies, cleaning, sanitizing, disinfecting or sterilization supplies, and tissue and paper towel products.”

-Right now, manufacturers are engaged in a historic effort to ramp up production of the vital equipment needed to respond to the coronavirus outbreak.
-While respirators have received the greatest attention from the public and the media, PPE needs also include protective garments, eye and face protection, gloves, and other components of the specialized ensembles health care professionals use to protect themselves from infection.
+Manufacturers are engaged in a historic effort to ramp up production of the vital equipment needed to respond to the coronavirus outbreak.
+While respirators like N95 masks have received the greatest attention from the public and media, PPE needs also include protective garments, eye and face protection, gloves, and other components of the specialized ensembles health care professionals use to protect themselves.

-- Existing producers of vital PPE are ramping up production, retooling existing lines, and partnering with government agencies to increase supply of the products they already make.
+Existing producers of vital PPE have ramped up production, retooled existing lines, and partnered with government agencies to increase supply of the products they already make.

-- ISEA members have partnered with the federal government, which has placed orders for 500 million respirators.
-This addresses respirator shortages in the Strategic National Stockpile, through the vital funding and contract guarantees.
+- ISEA members have partnered with the federal government, which has placed orders for 500 million respirators, including N95s, surgical masks and surgical N95s.
+This addresses respirator shortages in the Strategic National Stockpile (SNS), through the vital funding and contract guarantees.

 - ISEA has made aware to leaders of the Strategic National Stockpile that attention must be paid to the Stockpile’s respirator shortage.
 The association fully supports the current SNS effort to acquire millions of surgical masks, N95 respirators and surgical N95 respirators.

-- Clearing More Supply for Use: The broad supply of respirators for other industries and international markets is being cleared for use in the medical sector through agency actions such as the following:
+The broad supply of respirators for other industries and international markets is being cleared for use in the medical sector through agency actions:

-- The FDA has issued Emergency Use Authorizations for certain disposable and/or expired N95 respirators, for some reusable respirators, and for some respirators which are standardized under equivalent international standards.
+- The FDA has issued Emergency Use Authorizations (EUA) for certain disposable and/or expired N95 respirators, for some reusable respirators, and for some respirators that are standardized under equivalent international standards.